lemieuxm/tdameritrade/README.md

 # MLTDAmeritrade
-Library for accessing TDAmeritrade API's.
+Python library for accessing TDAmeritrade API's.

 This is a work in progress.
 I am currently working with the very helpful API support team at TDAmeritrade to get everything working.
 The documentation for the API's are at https://developer.tdameritrade.com/.
 This tool will only be useful to you if you have a TDAmeritrade account, which you can get at https://www.tdameritrade.com.
 Pull requests are encouraged.